 PrestaShop offers support, but that one is paid.

 Fortunately, both platforms have official forums where you can ask your questions.
 Moreover, both are active enough to get your questions answered.

 SEO Of Drupal vs. PrestaShop

 Drupal has fundamental SEO management.
-That means that this platform only allows you to control things like meta title (a title which is shown in Google results on in your browser tab) and similar basic things.
+That means that this platform only allows you to control things like meta title (a title that is shown in Google results in your browser tab) and similar basic things.

 PrestaShop is more advanced when talking about SEO.
-I have PrestaShop marketing blog category where you can explore for more tips.
+I have a PrestaShop marketing blog category that you can explore for more tips.

 Sitemap building, meta title and description building, Open Graph data, responsive theme, and more could be found only in PrestaShop.

 We have reached the conclusion section whereby now you should know that: